Logging Railroads

 East Branch & Lincoln Railroad, Narrow Gauge Line - The EB&L Railroad was a standard gauge railroad, but in 1901 J.E.
 Henry and Sons attempted to use a narrow gauge railroad to harvest timber.
 With the exception of a May 1902 article by Albert W. Cooper and T.S.
 Woolsey, Jr. in Forestry & Irrigation little is known about this short-lived railroad.
 There are only a handful of photos (above) of this railroad, and over the years the actual location of ...

-Beebe River Railroad, New Hampshire
+Beebe River Railroad

 Plymouth Diesel Locomotive - Lincoln, New Hampshire